root-project/jsroot/docs/JSROOT.md

 - expand - item name(s) to be expanded in the hierarchy browser
 - focus - item name to be focused on in the hierarchy browser
 - title - set browser title
+- dir - list files in directory on http server, see https://github.com/root-project/jsroot/issues/283
 - layout - can be 'simple', 'flex', 'tabs', 'gridNxM', 'horizNMK', 'vertNMK'
 - browser - layout of the browser 'fix' (default), 'float', 'no' (hidden), 'off' (fully disabled)
 - nobrowser - do not display file browser (same as browser=no)